casper-network/docs-archive/theory/naive-blockchain.rst

 Executing sequences of blocks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A block contains a sequences of transactions.
-Given some initial global state :math:`gs ∈ GS`, whenever we say “execute a block” we mean executing the sequence of transactions it contains, starting from :math:`gs`.
+Given some initial global state :math:`gs \in GS`, whenever we say “execute a block” we mean executing the sequence of transactions it contains, starting from :math:`gs`.
 We usually call :math:`gs` the **pre-state** of the block, and we say **post-state** to denote the resulting global state, returned by :math:`exec(gs, sequence)`.

 Given any sequence of blocks we may also **execute the sequence of blocks** because it is effectively a sequence of sequences of transactions, so it may be flattened to a single sequence of transactions.